The House Of Mirelle was a high end fashion house that existed in the UK city of Hull between 1938 and 1978.

 The 1950s, 1960s and 1970s: A Fashion Revolution

-With it fashion was changing too.
+In the 1960s fashion was changing too.

-Young women in the 1930s dressed like their mothers but the youth quake of the 1950s widened a chasm and into it walked Mods, Rockers and Mary Quant.
+The youth quake of the 1950s widened a chasm and into it walked Mods, Rockers and Mary Quant.

 The ’70s saw ‘my Generation’ all grown up; career girls had more social freedom and income to buy fashion than any generation before.